 Is there anything I can do to prepare for the session?

 If you are worried about posing, just look around for poses and settings you like and bring those pictures with you.
 I'll do my best to re-create something similar for you if possible.
 Keep in mind that we will do a mixture of modern/contemporary shots along with traditional shots.
-Your gallery will usually have between 35-70 images for you to choose from.
+You will usually have between 35-70 images for you to choose from.

 Please consider having your make-up done right before you arrive for your session.
 Also, because of our ever-present humidity, be prepared to make touch-ups during your session.